 Who’s a fan of abstinence?

 Melbourne is a city of sports lovers.
 Footy, fun runs, tennis, soccer, hockey and everything else – all are at risk of anterior compartment syndrome.
-Nobody wants to stop doing something they love.
+Nobody wants to stop doing something they love, right?

 For this reason, I prefer to give them at least a chance with manual therapy assessment and treatment before forever writing off the idea of running around again.

-Manual therapy treatment assesses the relative strength of the calf muscles (which tend to dominate) versus the anterior compartment muscles (tend to be weakened and overpowered), and aims to re-balance any difference.
+Manual therapy treatment assesses the relative strength of the calf muscles (which tend to dominate) versus the anterior compartment muscles (which tend to be weakened and overpowered), and aims to re-balance any differences.

 Then the job is to reduce the pressure in the anterior compartment by gently stretching the connective tissues, thus loosening the fascia and returning blood flow.

-Following that, the client learns the correct corrective exercises that they need to improve foot strike patterns and retain the gains we achieve during treatment.
+Following that, the client learns the correct corrective exercises that they need to improve foot strike patterns and to maintain the gains we achieve during treatment.

 Your mileage may vary

-This protocol is not always successful.
-A lot of it depends on the habits and structural patterns of your body.
+In full disclosure, this protocol is not always successful.
+A lot of it depends on your habits and the structural patterns of your body.
 Certain elements, such as muscle tension, length and strength, can be corrected.
-We here at Massage Dot Melbourne can assess and treat for these aspects.
+We can assess and treat for these aspects.

 Certain other elements, such as bone shape or previous surgeries, cannot be corrected with massage therapy.
 In those cases, or if the symptoms persist despite massage treatment, a foot specialist such as a podiatrist, sports physio, or orthopedist, would be the next port of call.